Absheron District: Culture

-During the last year, the organization of cultural events, historical events, literary and artistic nights and meetings and these organizations and meetings were organized and widely shown on different TV channels and mass media.
-For the protection and propagation of the intangible cultural heritage of Azerbaijan, the Absheron locale is announced as the "Capital of mastership of Azerbaijan" in 2014 by the Ministry of Culture and Tourism.
-Over the year, major reconstructions were carried out at the House of Culture, the Museum of History and the modern children's music school in Khirdalan was built and put into operation.
+During the last year, the organization of cultural events, historical events, literary and artistic nights, and meetings and these organizations and meetings were organized and widely shown on different TV channels and media.
+For the protection and propagation of the intangible cultural heritage of Azerbaijan, the Absheron locale is announced as the "Capital of Mastership of Azerbaijan" in 2014 by the Ministry of Culture and Tourism.
+Over the year, major reconstructions were carried out at the House of Culture, and the Museum of History, and the modern children's music school in Khirdalan was built and put into operation.